LIVE IN THE

 Imagine a world where you can have the long driving ranges and low costs of fossil fuels with zero carbon emissions and without the bothers of constantly recharging batteries on the power grid?
 Imagine this and you are imagining the future of hydrogen as a mass market fuel now enabled by Kubagen.

 • Our plan is to refine, scale, and implement research from our Kubagen-owned US and international patents on thermodynamically neutral hydrogen storage to create a commercially scalable demo device by 2024.
 In this regard, Kubagen entered into a formal partnership with a multinational company in January 2022 and work is currently ungoing to meet this target.

 • Kubagen's step-changing material uses Kubas binding to its patented transition metal-based Kubas Hydrogen Sponge (KHS-1) to give hydrogen storage systems which project four times the volumetric density of 700 bar incumbents at five times lower costs, making hydrogen fuel cells an attractive alternative to lithium battery technologies, especially for long haul and off grid applications.

 • KHS-1 possesses a unique internal heat-sinking mechanism called the enthalpy spring which uses endothermic structural deformations on the nanoscale to absorb the heat released upon exothermic H2 binding without increasing pressure.

 • In 2019 Kubagen filed a patent for the KHS family of hydrogen storage materials (which includes KMH-1 from the Whitepaper below).
 This enables for the first time commercial scale up of KMH-1 and new KHS-1 compositions with greater mechanical stability for on-board energy storage solutions.
 The previous IP was hampered with issues surrounding small sample sizes, excessive reaction times, and sample degradation.
-This new patent has now entered the US non-provisional and PCT phases and was published in April 2021 and entered the PCT international phase in June 2022. (download full newsletter).
+This new patent was published in April 2021 and entered the PCT international phase in June 2022. (download full newsletter).

 • The applications in all areas of hydrogen fuel cell power sources will be explored, from small scale portable devices and home power systems through vehicle applications all the way to large scale transportation methods and grid storage.